lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

 Produces a snapshot docker image in a Nexus registry.
 Appropriate for Java projects that do not need to deploy any POM or JAR files.

-Similar to Maven Merge as described above but logs in to Docker registries first and skips the lf-maven-deploy builder.
+Like the Maven Merge job as described above but logs in to Docker registries first and skips the lf-maven-deploy builder.
 The project POM file should invoke a plugin to build and push a Docker image.
-The base image should be pulled from the registry in the environment variable CONTAINER_PULL_REGISTRY.
-The new image should be pushed to the registry in the environment variable CONTAINER_PUSH_REGISTRY.
+This pulls the base image from the registry in the environment variable ``CONTAINER_PULL_REGISTRY`` and pushes new image into the registry in the environment variable ``CONTAINER_PUSH_REGISTRY``.

 :Template Names: